Sunset Beach

 Table Chart PROFILE FAQ

-Health outcomes in Sunset Beach are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts
+Health performance in Sunset Beach is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Private health cover is very high at approximately 56%, covering around 1,011 people.
-The most prevalent medical conditions are asthma (9.6%) and mental health issues (8.7%).
-A total of 68.1% of residents report no medical ailments, slightly higher than the Rest of WA's 66.8%.
-Sunset Beach has 15.0% of residents aged 65 and over (272 people), lower than the Rest of WA's 18.3%, aligning with general population health profiles.
+Common health conditions are prevalent across both younger and older age cohorts.
+Private health cover is high at approximately 56% (~1,014 people).
+The most common medical conditions are asthma (9.6%) and mental health issues (8.7%).
+68.1% of residents report no medical ailments, compared to 69.3% across Rest of WA.
+Working-age residents have a higher prevalence of chronic health conditions than average.
+14.5% of residents are aged 65 and over (264 people), lower than the 19.2% in Rest of WA.
+National rankings for this age group are even higher than the general population.

 Frequently Asked Questions - Health